Einheit 1.2 (online)

 Wie heißt du? / Woher kommst du?

-ihr (informal plural) – this the plural form of “du” – used for example with multiple friends or children
+ihr (informal plural) – this the plural form of “du” – used for example with several friends/family members/children at once (e.g., meeting several students at a party, a teacher talking to a group of younger students)

 Wie heißt ihr? / Woher kommt ihr?